 We are commanded repeatedly in Scripture to test things.
 It’s time for us to take the many warnings more seriously.
 There have been false teachers in the Church from the very beginning, and that will never change.
 There will always be a fresh revelation, a new insight, or some twisting of doctrine contrary to what the Bible says.
 We need to know the Bible so that we can detect false teaching.
 In addition, we need to be acquainted with church history because all old heresies are repackaged for each generation.

 Jude 1:3-4 TLV “Loved ones, though very eager to write to you about our common salvation, I felt it necessary to write to you urging you to continue to contend for the faith that was once for all handed down to the kedoshim.
 4 For certain people have secretly slipped in—those who from long ago have been marked out for this judgment.
 They are ungodly people, who pervert the grace of our God into indecency and deny our only Master and Lord, Yeshua the Messiah.”

 Deceived people and false teachers will always promote unity over dealing with false teaching.
 They’ll say things that are true but misapplied like, unity in essentials, but charity in non-essentials, they’ll say doctrine divides, and several other things to get you to not contend for the truth.
 When leaders start embracing unbiblical doctrines, they condemn those who call them out; they separate from faithful teachers whom they once associated.
 Some even begin uniting with false religions, or at minimum, say we can learn from them.

 Don’t let that be you; hold fast to the Word of God, test things that you hear.
 We don’t need to be afraid of false teaching, but we need to be able to recognize it.
-You can more easily recognize false teaching by reading the old books of men like Charles Spurgeon, Jonathan Edwards, and the Puritans.
+You can more easily recognize false teaching by reading the old books of men like Charles Spurgeon, John Wesley, and the Puritans.
 Learn about the heresies condemned in the past so you can recognize them when they are repackaged for our day.